Competition schedule

 Track in Bad Schussenried

-The European Railway Challenge is set to take place May 31 to June 2 2024 in Bad Schussenried, Germany.
+The European Railway Challenge is set to take place June 13 to 15 2025 in Bad Schussenried, Germany.
 The track may be available for test runs in the week before the Challenge, this must be agreed between the local railway and the teams.

-The team registration closes on October 14 2023, however concept presentation for early stage teams can still be considered.
+The team registration closes on November 30 2024, however concept presentation for early stage teams can still be considered.

 How to join?